 Track Har Tov- First Spanish Colony

-Region: Judea and Samaria, Track Duration: About 2.5 - 3 km, Starting Point: Parking Lot Mate Yehuda Regional Council, Ending Point: Parking Lot Mate Yehuda Regional Council, Track Type: Walking
+Region: Judea and Samaria, Trail Duration: About 2.5 - 3 km, Starting Point: Parking Lot Mate Yehuda Regional Council, Ending Point: Parking Lot Mate Yehuda Regional Council, Trail Type: Walking

 Tourism of Mateh Yehuda